 Anticipated Features of Selected Soon-to-be-available Plug-in Electric Cars

 The Chevrolet Volt is expected to begin production in late 2010.
-It is a small 4- to 5-passenger car with capability of having its lithium-ion battery charged by plugging it into a 110-120 volt AC electrical outlet.
+It is a small four- to five-passenger car with capability of having its lithium-ion battery charged by plugging it into a 110-120 volt AC electrical outlet.
 Company specifications indicate it will have a range of 40 miles without use of its gasoline engine.
-When the battery charge is low, the alternative source of power is a small 3-cylinder super-charged gasoline engine that runs a generator to charge the battery.
+When the battery charge is low, the alternative source of power is a small three-cylinder super-charged gasoline engine that runs a generator to charge the battery.
 Estimates of fuel mileage when used for longer distances are as shown below.(6)

 These calculations assume maintenance costs would be about the same for the two types of vehicles.
 For electric vehicles, as well as hybrid gasoline-electric vehicles, a potentially important maintenance and resale value issue is the life expectancy of the battery.
 Information we have seen suggests the anticipated battery life may be about 10 years, although there has not been enough experience with them to know the exact life expectancy.
 With an expected 10-year battery life and a large potential expense to replace it, one would expect the resale value of electric vehicles to drop sharply, starting at about six to seven years of age.
 This could also be a factor influencing consumer acceptance.